xflynx25/arduino-lmic-EU433support/HOWTO-ADD-REGION.md

 ## Make the appropriate changes in `lmic_config_preconditions.h`

-- `LMIC_REGION_SUPPORTED` is a bit mask of all regions supported by the code.
+- `LMIC_REGIONS_SUPPORTED` is a bit mask of all regions supported by the code.
 Your new region must appear in this list.
 - `CFG_LMIC_REGION_MASK` is a bit mask that, when expanded, returns a bitmask for each defined `CFG_...` variable.
 You must add your `CFG_myregion` symbol to this list.
 - `CFG_region` evaluates to the `LMIC_REGION_...` value for the selected region (as long as only one region is selected).
 The header files check for this, so you don't have to.
 - `CFG_LMIC_EU_like_MASK` is a bitmask of regions that are EU-like, and `CFG_LMIC_US_like_MASK` is a bitmask of regions that are US-like.
 Add your region to the appropriate one of these two variables.